 When you’ve already been using a GPS runners watch for a while and you have been training with the available data technology, it’s not easy to go completely back to running by feel.
 There’s nothing wrong with tracking your workouts, measuring your accomplishments and being happy with improved results.
 But there’s nothing wrong either with “just” being satisfied with your runs, based on the good feelings you have about them.
 It just might be worth to experiment both.
 Just do it: with and without data to think about.
 It can be very refreshing to ditch the watch every now and then and just go with the flow: run by feel.
 Try to focus on the surroundings or on your breath or on your running technique.
 Now compare it to running with the GPS watch and decide what suits you best.

 Whichever you choose, with or without GPS running watch, I wish you More Fun 2 Run!
 I hope you’ve enjoyed this article.
-If you have any questions, please send me an e-mail at email@example.com or leave your comment below.
+If you have any questions, please send me an e-mail at firstname.lastname@example.org or leave your comment below and I will get back to you.